RaumZeit/MarchingSquares.js/README.md

 ## Installation

-This module is developed as `ECMAScript 6 module` and uses [rollup.js](https://rollupjs.org) to bundle the final javascript libraries.
-To provide maximum compatibility, the library is wrapped in a [Universal Module Definition (UMD)](https://github.com/umdjs/umd) API.
-This makes it easy to run the implementations on the server, the client, or elsewhere.
+While this module only consists of `ECMAScript 5` language elements, it already makes use of the `ECMAScript 6 module` specification.
+To provide maximum compatibility and allow for loading with `node` and web browsers, the library is bundled with [rollup.js](https://rollupjs.org) and wrapped in a [Universal Module Definition (UMD)](https://github.com/umdjs/umd) API by default.

 #### Quick Start